📊 Our Test Results:

 💰 Your Budget

-Close CRM is cheaper at the entry level — $35/seat versus Zendesk’s $55/agent.
-However, Zendesk’s startup program gives qualifying early-stage companies free access for six months, which can offset the difference significantly.
+Close CRM costs less at the entry level — $35/seat versus Zendesk’s $55/agent.
+However, Zendesk’s startup program lets qualifying early-stage companies use the platform free for six months, which can offset the difference for new businesses.

 🔌 Your Tech Stack

-Zendesk connects to over 1,300 apps, making it the better fit for teams with complex tech stacks.
-Close CRM covers the essentials with 80+ integrations, which is enough for most small sales teams.
+The Zendesk Marketplace connects to 1,300+ apps including Salesforce — ideal for businesses with complex tech stacks.
+Close offers 80+ integrations, which is enough for most small businesses focused on sales outreach.

 📝 Your Team’s Primary Function

-If your team handles customer support tickets, Zendesk is the clear choice.
-If your team is focused on outbound sales and lead conversion, Close CRM is the better fit.
+If your team handles support requests and customer service software needs, Zendesk is the clear choice.
+If your team focuses on outbound sales and managing leads, Close CRM is the better fit for your sales process.

 🎓 Your Experience Level

 Both platforms are beginner-friendly.
-Close CRM edges ahead for brand-new sales teams — the setup is faster and the interface is simpler.
-Zendesk has a slightly steeper learning curve for complex workflow configuration.
+Close CRM edges ahead for brand-new sales teams — setup is faster and the user interface is simpler.
+Zendesk has a steeper learning curve for complex custom workflows but pays off for larger support teams.

 🆓 Free Trials and Demos

-Both platforms offer 14-day free trials with no credit card required.
-Test both with a real project or real leads before making a decision.
+Both platforms offer a 14-day free trial with no credit card required.
+Test each one with real leads or real customer interactions before making a decision.

 🛟 Support Options

-Zendesk is known for extensive documentation and a large community forum.
-Close CRM offers proactive onboarding support and free migration help during your trial period.
+Zendesk has extensive documentation, help center articles, and community forums.
+Close CRM offers proactive onboarding support and free migration help during your trial.
+Both companies provide responsive customer support to their users.

 Switching Guide